 Why?
-Because smoking affects every stage of the reproduction process – in both men and women.
+Because smoking affects every stage of the reproduction process – in people of all genders.

 - the DNA (genetic material) in eggs and sperm